baseclass/Contrib.SpecFlow.Selenium.NUnit/README.md

     -  Does every scenario describing the acceptance tests for every browser?
 Mark the scenario with the supported Browser.

 - Adds the browser name as TestCategory
     - Just run the tests with the categories for the browser you actually have on the environment.
-Example: Don't run Android browser test as I don't have an android device attached on my machine.
+Example: Don't run Android browser test as I don't have an android device attached to my machine.

 ###Before